 Key characteristics of good competency evidence

-- Contain critical reflection.
-It should reflect on the tasks and processes involved, on what the trainee has learned and done and what the trainee could do differently next time to improve their practice.
+- contain critical reflection on the tasks and processes involved, on what the trainee has learned and done and what they could do differently next time to improve their practice

-- Show that the trainee is an evidence-based practitioner – that they can apply academic learning, frameworks and best practice guidance in a clinical context.
+- show that the trainee is an evidence-based practitioner and that they can apply academic learning, frameworks and best practice guidance in a clinical context

-- Wherever possible, evidence should consider the patient’s perspective.
+- wherever possible, consider the patient’s perspective.
 Consider opportunities to involve patients in your trainee’s training.

-- Ideally the trainee should be able to identify how their evidence applies to national frameworks e.g. HCPC Standards of Proficiency and the Academy’s Good Scientific Practice.
+- ideally, be able to identify how the trainee’s evidence applies to national framework e.g. HCPC Standards of Proficiency and the Academy’s Good Scientific Practice

-Here is a video sharing advice on what to look for in good competency evidence and how to achieve good evidence.
+Watch this video on what to look for in good competency evidence and how to achieve good evidence.

 In this short video, Jane Lynch (STP Training Programme Director), Sarah Clinton (Training Manager) and Kade Flowers (Clinical Biochemistry Graduate) discuss what makes good competency evidence and the best way to achieve it.